-What Is the Diameter of a Pencil in CM?
+What is the Diameter of a Pencil in CM?

 Once you get the result of measuring the pencil in millimeters or inches, you can easily convert it to centimeters.
 Now, this section is loaded with some math stuff, but hopefully, you’ll understand.

-Formula for Converting mm to cm
+The formula for Converting mm to cm

 1 millimeter (mm) is equal to 0.1 centimeter (cm).